Mod8124/Mod8124/README.md

 Currently down, working on it.

 # Goal 🎓
-> Well, if this year I get a job in the industry, my goal for the next year 2023 is studying formally software engineer, I love to study computer science but in my country, there is nothing like that. xD
+> Well, if this year I get a job in the industry, my goal for the next year 2023 is to study formally software engineer, I love to study computer science but in my country, there is nothing like that. xD

 <!---